 H-1B Visa Provost Jobs

-Provost roles sit firmly within H-1B specialty occupation territory, requiring at least a master's degree and demonstrable expertise in academic administration.
+Provost roles sit firmly within H-1B visa specialty occupation territory, requiring at least a master's degree and demonstrable expertise in academic administration.
 Most U.S. universities and college systems have active H-1B filing histories, making this one of the more accessible senior leadership paths for international professionals in higher education.

-Showing 5 of 19+ Provost jobs
+Showing 5 of 18+ Provost jobs

-See all Provost jobs
+See all Provost Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Provost roles.